AkiraBrahe/BTX_ExpansionPack/README.md

 <details>
   <summary>Miscellaneous</summary>

+- The Heavy Metal crate gives a random Hero 'Mech instead of one of three 'Mechs.
 - The UI in combat now only shows the ammunition type when a weapon has multiple types of ammo.
 - Heavy Lasers now have distinct colors ranging from orange-red to golden.
 - Changes have been made to address minor issues and to add the latest CAB models to the current version of BEX: